- Cancer Information

 Getting a second opinion

 Finding a specialist and deciding on treatment can be difficult.
-You have the right to talk to more than one specialist to consider your treatment options or to confirm the recommended treatment.
-This is called a second opinion, and it may help reassure you that you have explored all of your options.
+You have the right to talk to more than one specialist about your treatment options or to confirm the recommended treatment.
+Called a second opinion, this may help reassure you that you have explored all of your options.